October 18-19, 2019 at TCF Center (formerly Cobo Center)

 If you are participating in the Marathon, the Half-Marathon, the Half-Marathon Walk or the Marathon Relay (on the international legs only), and you have had a Nuclear (Radiation) Medicine Procedure Recently:

 Please identify yourself to our volunteers when you pick up your number.
 If you are unsure, please ask and we will seek the opinion of Customs and Border Protection (CBP) officers!

 CBP employs a wide array of Non-Intrusive Inspection (NII) technology to serve as a force multiplier and to complement the work of CBP officers in guarding America.
 These technologies serve a vital function in day-to-day vehicles, trucks, cargo containers and baggage, at our borders and ports of entry.
 The Radiation Portal Monitor is a detection device that provides CBP with a passive, non-intrusive means to screen conveyances for radiation emanating from various sources, including natural sources and isotopes commonly used in medicine and industry.
 If any participants in the marathon have recently had medical procedures completed, there is a chance that they may trigger the portal alarms.

-Don’t forget to bring your gently used training shoes with you to donate at the Metro Detroit Chevy Dealers Booth!
+Don’t forget to bring your gently used training shoes with you to donate at the Health & Fitness Expo!
 All shoes will be delivered to the Fort Street Presbyterian Church’s Open Door Program.
 Last year we were able to fill the bed of a Chevy Silverado…this year, let’s try to make it overflow!